Normandy Mining

 Normandy Mining was an Australian mining company which predominantly mined gold.
 Normandy was, during much of the late 20th century, Australia's largest gold miner.

-Normandy ceased to exist when it was taken over by the Newmont Mining Corporation in February 2002, and became Newmont Asia Pacific instead.
+Normandy was taken over by Newmont in February 2002.

 The company produced gold mainly from its Western Australian mines, which, in 1998, provided approximately 50% of its production, followed by the Northern Territory and Queensland with approximately 15% each.
 International gold production contributed for less than 10% of the overall company production.

 Overview

 Names and listings

-Normandy Mining started its existence under the name of Northwest Tantalum NL, changing it to Amad NL on 12 August 1966.
-Amad NL became Normandy Resources NL on 12 December 1985 and was listed on the Australian Securities Exchange under the code NDR.
-The company changed its name once more on 9 May 1991, to Normandy Poseidon Limited, and was then listed under the code NPL.
-The last name change occurred on 20 June 1995, to Normandy Mining Limited, under the stock code of NDY.
+Normandy Mining was founded by JG Donaldson in 1954 as Northwest Tantalum NL, being renamed Amad NL on 12 August 1966.
+Normandy Resources NL on 12 December 1985 and was listed on the Australian Securities Exchange.
+The company changed its name on 9 May 1991 to Normandy Poseidon Limited.
+The last name change occurred on 20 June 1995, to Normandy Mining Limited.
 The stock was delisted in 2002.

 The company was also listed on the Toronto Stock Exchange and the Montreal Exchange.

 Early history

 On 1 July 1981, Robert Champion de Crespigny was appointed a company director, later to serve as the chairman of the company until its take over by Newmont.
 Crespigny transformed the exploration company Amad, valued at A$3 million, to Australia's largest gold miner, valued at A$4.9 billion by Newmont, earning an estimated A$160 million in the process.

-In 1991, Normandy merged with Poseidon Poseidon Nickel, best known for its involvement in the 1970 Poseidon bubble, with the company now changing its name to Normandy Poseidon Limited and Poseidon being delisted from the Australian stock exchange on 8 May 1991.
+In 1991, Normandy merged with Poseidon NL with the company renamed Normandy Poseidon Limited.

 In October 1996, Normandy took over Posgold Limited.

 Great Central Mines takeover

-In early 1999, Normandy made an offer for Great Central Mines, a company led by the ordained Rabbi Joseph Gutnick, through Yandal Gold, a company it owned a 49.9% interest in.
-This offer came under investigation from the Australian Securities and Investments Commission, which demanded a termination of the offer on 23 March 1999.
+In early 1999, Normandy made an offer for Great Central Mines, a company led by Joseph Gutnick, through Yandal Gold, a company it owned a 49.9% interest in.
+This offer came under investigation from the Australian Securities & Investments Commission, which demanded a termination of the offer on 23 March 1999.
 Gutnick and Crespigny were found to have illegally structured a takeover of the company and Gutnick was ordered to return $28.5 million to investors.
-The court found that their behaviour in jointly bidding $450 million earlier that year for Great Central Mines was unlawful and deceptive.
-Both Gutnick and Crespigny had shareholdings in GMC before this bid was launched, and they agreed together to form the Yandal Gold company.
+The court found that their behaviour in jointly bidding $450 million earlier that year for Great Central Mines (GCM) was unlawful and deceptive.
+Both Gutnick and Crespigny had shareholdings in GCM before this bid was launched, and they agreed together to form the Yandal Gold company.
 The court found however, that it was only Gutnick who received any benefit and it was therefore him who had to pay the $28.5 million.

 The deal nevertheless went ahead and brought the Bronzewing, Jundee and Wiluna Gold Mine's to the company.